(See also Overview of Allergic Reactions.)

 Removing items that collect dust, such as knickknacks, magazines, and books

-Replacing upholstered furniture or vacuuming it frequently
+Replacing upholstered furniture and carpets or vacuuming them frequently

 Replacing draperies and shades with blinds